Introduction

 Pathophysiology

 Males with a horizontal lie to their testes, often termed a ‘bell-clapper deformity’, are more prone to developing testicular torsion.
-In this anatomical variant, the testis lacks a normal attachment to the tunica vaginalis and is therefore more mobile, increasing the likelihood of it twisting on the cord structures.
+In this anatomical variant, the testis lacks normal attachment of the tunica vaginalis and often the gubernaculum, making it more mobile and significantly increasing the likelihood of twisting on the cord structures.

 Neonatal Testicular Torsion